 "code" : "AAAA-BBBB-CCCC-DDDD"

-Note: This functionality is limited to Capture One Enterprise licenses.
-Using a Pro, Pro (for Sony) or Pro (for Fujifilm) license will silently fail, and the standard activation UI will be shown instead.
+NOTE: This functionality is limited to Capture One Enterprise licenses only.
+Using a Pro, (for Sony), for Nikon, or for Fujifilm license will silently fail, and the standard activation UI will be shown instead.
 You can find more information on Capture One Enterprise on the Capture One Enterprise product page.

-The credentials within the JSON correspond to the license (the "code") and profile that the license is associated with.
+The credentials within the JSON correspond to the license and the associated profile.
 Prior to deployment, the license code must be activated once to associate the license and profile.

-The JSON file is only parsed when Capture One is not activated; an already-activated application will not be deactivated or reactivated under a new license simply because of this JSON's presence.
+The JSON file is only parsed when Capture One is not activated, while an already-activated application will not be deactivated or reactivated under a new license simply because of this JSON's presence.

-Similarly, to deactivate the software it is necessary to manually remove the JSON file as well as perform the standard deactivation procedure.
+To deactivate the software, it is necessary to manually remove the JSON file as well as perform the standard deactivation procedure.
 Failure to remove the JSON file will result in the software reactivating on the next launch.